 The values for the SeatKind column are defined in the LicenseSeatKind enumeration.

 3.4.
 Configuring elasticity

-The Elasticity Activation Warning Enabled setting determines whether an email will be sent to the Dundas BI system administrator the first time a user starts using an elastic seat in any given elasticity period.
+The Elasticity Activation Warning Enabled setting determines whether an email will be sent to the Dundas BI system administrator or maintainer the first time a user starts using an elastic seat in any given elasticity period.
 The email will be sent a maximum of one time per calendar quarter and the email settings in Dundas BI must be configured properly for this to work.

-The Elastic Hour Warning Threshold settings are used to send an email to the Dundas BI system administrator when a specific number of elastic hours are remaining.
+The Elastic Hour Warning Threshold settings are used to send an email to the Dundas BI system administrator or maintainer when a specific number of elastic hours are remaining.
 By default, this is set to zero hours which means the email will be sent when the hours have been exhausted.
 No warning email is sent if the threshold is set to -1.